MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/session-templates.md

 You can create session templates in the Omnichannel Administration app or use the out-of-the-box templates.
 In your environment, as an administrator, you can create multiple session templates.

   > [!Note]
-  > We recommend that you do not modify the out-of-the-box session templates for your customizations; instead, create your own custom templates to avoid losing them during solution upgrades.
+  > You can't customize the out-of-the-box session templates; instead, you'll need to create your own custom templates.

-The out-of-the-box session template for using in Customer Service workspace is <!-- ask Marco -->
+The out-of-the-box session template for using in Customer Service workspace is Case entity session - default template.

 The following out-of-the-box session templates are for use in the Omnichannel for Customer Service app: